dalmeidadev/aegis/README.md

 # Aegis

-A professional library for handling errors in frontend applications with support for multiple HTTP libraries and frameworks.
+A simple library for handling errors in frontend applications with support for multiple HTTP libraries and frameworks.

 ## Features